OnyedikachiJohnChita/OnyedikachiJohnChita/README.md

 ---

 > "First, solve the problem.
-Then, write the code." - John Johnson
+Then, write the code." - John Chita

 <!--
 **OnyedikachiJohnChita/OnyedikachiJohnChita** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.